arshad/apigee-actions-drupal/README.md

 The Apigee Actions module provides rules integration for Apigee Edge.
 It makes it easy to automate tasks and react on events such as:

-  * Sending an email when a new App is created.
+  * Sending an email when an App is created.
-  * Notify a developer when added to a new Team.
+  * Notify a developer when added to a Team.

 ## Events

 The following events are supported out of the box:

 ### App
 `\Drupal\apigee_edge\Entity\DeveloperApp`

 | Event | Name  |